-Travel restrictions apply to over-dimensional (oversized or overweight) trucks traveling on City streets and bridges.
+Travel restrictions apply to over-dimensional (oversize or overweight) trucks traveling on City streets and bridges.
 Vehicles exceeding the allowed dimensions must obtain a daily over-dimensional permit for each trip.

 Over-dimensional trucks are not allowed on City streets without a valid permit that designates a travel route.

-The Department of Transportation (DOT) reviews all Oversized Truck Permit applications and, if completed correctly, will issue the permit the day before travel.
-If the application is not completed correctly, you will be contacted by DOT and requested to provide necessary information.
+The Department of Transportation (DOT) reviews all Oversize Truck Permit applications and, if completed correctly, will issue the permit the day before travel.
+If the application is not completed correctly, you will be contacted by DOT and requested to provide the necessary information.

 53-foot trailers are limited to travel only on portions of I-95, I-695, I-295, and I-495 from the Bronx-Westchester County line to the Queens-Nassau County line.
 53-foot trailers carrying non-divisible loads must apply for an oversized permit.